gohugoio/hugoDocs/content/en/functions/resources/GetRemote.md

 For example, you will see the error above if you attempt to download an executable.

 Although the allowlist contains entries for common media types, you may encounter situations where Hugo is unable to resolve the media type of a file that you know to be safe.
-In these situations, edit your site configuration to add the media type to the allowlist.
+In these situations, edit your project configuration to add the media type to the allowlist.
 For example:

 {{< code-toggle file=hugo >}}
 [security.http]